At present, there is no Metro or train service that passengers can take all the way from Dubai to Abu Dhabi.

 Connecting to Abu Dhabi International Airport AUH from Dubai

-If you take the public bus from either Ibn Battuta or Al Ghubaiba Bus Station to Abu Dhabi Central Station, you then need to head back on yourself to connect to Abu Dhabi International Airport AUH which sits “off-island”.
+If you take the public bus from either Ibn Battuta or Al Ghubaiba Bus Station to Abu Dhabi Central Station, you must head back on yourself to connect to Abu Dhabi International Airport AUH, which sits “off-island”.

 From Abu Dhabi Central Bus Station to AUH:

 - Take the 1A bus to terminal 1&3, leaves every 40 minutes, 4AED

 - Take a taxi – approx 30 minutes and costs approx 50AED

 Or, head to the last stop on the Red Line Metro at Jebal Ali.
 From here, take a taxi over the border directly to Abu Dhabi airport.
 This should only cost around 170-200AED rather than 300AED+ from deeper in Dubai.